columbia-it/django-jsonapi-training/docs/using_dot.md

  urlpatterns += staticfiles_urlpatterns()
 ```

+These are the endpoints defined by `oauth2_provider.urls` (with the "/o" prefix as shown above):

 | OAuth2/OIDC endpoint | URL |
 | -------------------- | --- |
 | authorization        | /o/authorize/ |